-In Darling Point 21% of the population report doing some form of voluntary work.
+In Darling Point 21% of the population reported doing some form of voluntary work in 2011.

 The voluntary work sector is an important part of Australia's economy.
 The level of volunteering can indicate the cohesiveness of the community and how readily individuals are able to contribute to that community.
 Factors impacting on the level of volunteering in Darling Point include the Age Structure of the population, the level of Proficiency in English, Income and Education levels.